neopsyon/bicep-versioning/README.md

     - Simple usage by

     ## Installation
-    The idea is to install the commitlint along with the Bicep versioning framework inside your repository, preferrably the repository should be empty.
+    The idea is to install the commitlint along with the Bicep versioning framework inside your repository, preferably the repository should be empty.
     The installation script will copy the framework structure to your repository, including the Azure pipeline, PowerShell scripts & sample Bicep template & module structure.